gradzikb/vim-abaqus/README.md

 ##Documentation

-List of all great features and detail information about them you will find in plugin documentation
+List of all plugin functions and detail information about them you will find in the plugin documentation.

 `:help abaqus`